-It was Sunday night, and Monday I would officially begin my journey as an EIR (Entrepreneur in Residence) at a VC fund based in San Francisco.
+It was Sunday night, and Monday I would officially begin my journey as an EIR (Entrepreneur in Residence) at a Venture Capital fund based in San Francisco.
 It was an incredible opportunity to build an Analog IC company (my expertise) with VC backing, and now I had to deliver.

 I knew the playbook for building the company inside and out.
-After all, I’d been building companies like this for close to 20 years.
+After all, I’d been building companies like this for close to twenty years.

 I knew the moves.
-Yet I was scared because, even though I knew the moves, I wasn’t sure I would be able to execute on the most important move in the startup playbook: finding a great VP Engineering.
+Yet I was scared because, even though I knew the moves, I wasn’t sure I would be able to execute on the most important move in the startup playbook: finding a great VP Engineering or CTO.